olla-world/Courses/cracking-the-coding-interview-with-leetcode/lecture-01/detail.md

 ```

 Now we don't need extra array, memory space remain constant.
 Memory complexity will be *O(1)*.
 While loop will run n/2 times where length of the array is equal to the n.
 So the complexity will be *O(n/2)*.

-text here <span style="text-decoration: underline">underlined text</span> other text